How to access EODATA using boto3 on Creodias

 python3 browse.py

-The script should be executed.
+The script should then be executed.

 How to execute scripts using Windows command prompt

 Open the command prompt (cmd.exe).
-Navigate to the directory in which the script is located using cd command, for example:
+Navigate to the directory in which the script is located using the cd command, for example:

 cd C:\Users\John\scripts